This is a great production, this is one you need to get to... The Crucible is a must see show!

 In the later part of the 1930s, great changes were happening throughout America and the world.
 The ‘roaring 20s’ gave rise to the great depression, the dust bowl devastated the Midwest, and the threat of another World War grew into a reality.
 It was in the midst of this, that the idea of ‘Salem’ was created.

-A small group of pilgrims with varying degrees of devotion to Christian doctrine, set off to create an isolated community of their own away from the many changes to both American society and the rest of the world.
+A small group of pilgrims with varying degrees of devotion to Christian doctrine, set off to create an isolated community of their own, away from the many changes to both American society and the rest of the world.
 These people came from different walks of life: farmers, doctors, businesspeople, but were united in their goal to ‘return to a more traditional time.’
-The group succeeded in acquiring a small coastal island, and there built their community: ‘Salem.
+The group succeeded in acquiring a small coastal island, and there built their community: ‘Salem’.

 It didn’t take long for the people of Salem to see that their desire for isolation was justified: not only was the world in the midst of total war, but scientists had developed a weapon capable of destroying the world itself: the atom bomb.
 Fear drove more people to Salem itself, to the ‘Salem way of life.’
 Other communities began to spring up in the region around Salem: ‘Andover,’ ‘Beverly,’ and others.
 With more communities came a greater need for organization, which ultimately led to the creation of ‘The Society.’

 Ruled by the ‘Central Church,’ The Society began to manage the various communities.
-Whether it was sending various Ministers to ensure the communities maintained compliance, moving women about to maintain a healthy gene pool, or taking advantage of an available workforce that provides saleable goods to finance The Society, The Central Church was influencing entire communities, without their even knowing it.
+Whether it was sending various Ministers to ensure the communities maintained compliance, moving women about to maintain a healthy gene pool, or taking advantage of an available workforce that provided saleable goods to finance The Society, The Central Church was influencing entire communities, without their even knowing it.

 As the years passed, The Society began to become ‘mainstream,’ establishing a presence in major cities within the US, and the world.
 It was however, still seen as a ‘fringe’ religion, often confused with other ‘return to traditional time’ religions.
 Yet throughout all this, Salem continued to stay true to its original mission of living off the land and following ‘basic Christian principles.’